he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Inventor.md

 ## Master Overdrive<span class="item-type">Level 7</span>

 Your mastery of invention and crafting enhances your Overdrive even further.
-You become a master in [[Crafting]], and on a successful Overdrive, you increase the additional damage by a total of 2, replacing the increase from expert overdrive.
+You become a master in [[DATABASE/skill/Crafting|Crafting]], and on a successful Overdrive, you increase the additional damage by a total of 2, replacing the increase from expert overdrive.

 ## Weapon Specialization<span class="item-type">Level 7</span>